Biomechanic Regression

 Acknowledgement

-Thanks to Iain Hunter of BYU Biomechanics in Exercise Science for providing the dataset.
+Thanks to Iain Hunter of BYU Biomechanics in Exercise Science for providing the datasets.

 References